When it first happened, I was scared. I felt anxious, frustrated and a bit insecure.

 3. I do not compare myself anymore

-Doesn’t that happen to you — once you start scrolling through this vast and colourful social media world, you start to see all the things you do not have or haven’t done.
+Doesn’t that happen to you — once you start scrolling through this vast and colourful social media world, following those shiny influencers, you start to see all the things you do not have or haven’t done.
 Between all this inspirational, beautifully designed, empowering and glorious posts, I sometimes feel a bit small.
 Why?
 Because I start to compare.
 It happens almost instantaneously and very much unconsciously.

 The social media world is a tricky one, because as much as it can help and inspire us it, can also destroy us.